utah-cs4470-sp23/class/assignment4/README.md

   (accessing the wrong files, for example).

 Because there are lots of ways to go wrong, you'll be doing a lot of debugging, at several different levels.
+To start, try to assemble, link, and run the provided [hello.s](hello.s) file, which should print "Hello, World!" with a successful return code and no fault conditions when properly assembled, linked, and run.

 ## Debugging Assembly